glibin/gameminer-faq/README_en.md

 ## How do I win?
 And how can I increase my chances of winning?

-By participate in various giveaways.
+By participating in various giveaways.
 There is no way to increase your chance because the winner is picked randomly from all the giveaway participants.
-But if you choose a giveaway with less people in it - your chances increase.
+But if you choose a giveaway with less people in it, your chances increase.

 ## How do you get so many games to give away?

 Common people like you and me give away some cool stuff here.
-Yea, that's right, sharing is cool.
+Yeah, that's right, sharing is cool.

 ## What are gold and coal?
 How do I get them?

-These are resources that you can use to join giveaways.
+These are the resources that you use to join giveaways.
 Coal is free and replenishes hourly.
 Gold is way cooler, but you have to buy it or earn by creating gold giveaways.
 Minimum purchase amount - 20 gold.

 ## What happens to my coal if I get bonus coal from creating a giveaway and it exceeds the maximum amount mentioned in my profie?